-- Students create a personalized profile that includes the information that they will be putting on their residency application: exam scores, peer-reviewed publications, volunteer work, and research experiences.
+- Students create a personalized profile that includes the information they will be putting on their residency application: exam scores, peer-reviewed publications, volunteer work, and research experiences.

 - Once the profile is made, students can directly compare their own statistics with currently and previous matched residents (2016-2020) at these programs.
 We know, it sounds too good to be true!

 - FYI: most students will actually already have log-in credentials.
 To begin using the Residency Explorer Tool, students can sign in using their AAMC username and password.
 If you do not have an AAMC account, an account can be created.

 Can this tool give me information about individual residency programs?